-We are working as quickly as possible to fix links that are broken as a result of the move to Omni, your new academic search tool.
+We’ve made significant progress in repairing broken links in the library search tool and we are continuing to repair links daily.
 If the resource you need does not work in Omni, use E-journals or Databases to navigate to the resource.
 Please contact email@example.com if you have difficulty locating an item.

 Publisher data, reviews written by librarians and other information for more than 300,000 periodicals (also called serials) of all types.